Things to Know Before Ghorepani Poon Hill Trekking

 Where to Begin Ghorepani Poon Hill Trip?

-After the drive, the Trek starts from Nayapul and leads to Ulleri, following the Bhurundgi River and passing Hile and Tikhedhunga villages.
-Then Trek the next day to Ghorepani, where the famous viewpoint Poon Hill remains.
+After the drive, the trek starts from Nayapul and leads to Ulleri, following the Bhurundgi River and passing Hile and Tikhedhunga villages.
+Then trek the next day to Ghorepani, where the famous viewpoint Poon Hill remains.

-After enjoying the view from Poon Hill, the Trek continues to Tadapani and Ghandruk, then ends in Nayapul.
+After enjoying the view from Poon Hill, the trek continues to Tadapani and Ghandruk, then ends in Nayapul.

 Poon Hill Trekking Highlights